mikegratton/dim/README.md

 ```
 Hey, no one ever said thermodynamics was easy.

-Formatters can be used directly, providing `input` and `output` methods.
+Formatters provide `input` and `output` methods.
 Input takes the form
 ```
 si::Angle x = degree_formatter.input(90.0);
 ```